andela-iamadi/Bucket-list/README.md

-# Bucket-list
+# Bucket-item
-An app that gets a bucket list of todo items
+An app that gets a bucket item of todo lists